Idlers & Chain Management

 TerraCycle idlers initially cost more, but if you factor in the longevity, the fact that they are not prone to failure, plus the pedaling efficiency you will gain, then they really are a great value.
-All TerraCycle Elite Series idlers use industry grade ABEC-7 bearings (use replaceable, of course), as well as industrial grade urethane beds on the return side.
+All TerraCycle Elite Series idlers use hybrid ceramic bearings (use replaceable, of course), as well as industrial grade urethane beds on the return side.
 The premium idler plates are machined aluminum and high grade polycarbonate.
 All fasteners are stainless steel.
 Idler cogs are 6Al/4V Titanium or 7075 Aluminum.
 Each idler is fully rebuildable if that ever becomes necessary.
 So far TerraCycle had to do only a very few of these, and most were due to damage from accidents.
 All TerraCycle idlers are fully warranted for five years.
 No other manufacturer comes close to that kind of guarantee.

 TerraCycle is always working on new designs for bikes that they do not presently cover, so check back regularly to get updates on what is new in their product line.
 When deciding between a Titanium or an Aluminum cog, we advise that stronger riders or any rider doing high mileage go with Titanium.
 The Aluminum cogs will give a long useful service life but will show more wear after tens of thousands of miles.
 We generally recommend a titanium cog for trikes since the angle of the chain line tends to be larger putting more stress on the idler.